Weinstein pleads not guilty to rape as lawyer vows to fight

 Vance, a Democrat, came under public pressure from women's groups to prosecute Weinstein after declining to do so in 2015, when an Italian model went to police to say Weinstein had groped her during a meeting.

-Police set up a sting in which the woman recorded herself confronting Weinstein and him apologising for his conduct.
+Police set up a sting in which the woman recorded herself confronting Weinstein and him apologizing for his conduct.
 But Vance decided there was not enough evidence to bring charges.

-Weinstein is out on US$1 million bail.
+Weinstein is out on $1 million bail.
 A judge ordered the two sides back in court in late September.

-Note: This item has been corrected to fix Brafman's quote to "eminently defensible," instead of "imminently defensible."